|Nutrition Facts (per serving)|

 1 bunch fresh spinach

-- 1/4 cup freshly grated Parmesan cheese (grated, plus extra for garnish)
+1/4 cup grated Parmesan cheese, more for garnish

 First, heat the chopped onions in olive oil, butter or margarine stovetop in a large skillet.
 Allow the onions to cook, stirring occasionally, for about 5 to 7 minutes until they are softened.

 Once your Israeli couscous is lightly toasted, add about half of the vegetable broth and bring to a simmer.
 Allow to cook for about two to three minutes, stirring occasionally, then add in the other half of the vegetable broth.
 Allow to cook, stirring, for an additional 2 to 3 minutes.

 Finally, add in the dry white wine, stirring to combine.
 Heat, stirring, for another 3 to 5 minutes, then add in the fresh spinach.

 Reduce the heat to medium-low, cover, and allow to heat until spinach has wilted about 2 minutes, then turn off the heat and stir in the Parmesan cheese and season generously with sea salt or kosher salt and a bit of black pepper, to taste.